marboxvel/Encrypt-upload-archived-Splunk-buckets/README.md

  3- Don't use the Python shipped with Splunk, coldToFrozenScript = "$SPLUNK_HOME/bin/python", it doesn't have boto and gnupg installed, but make sure to use coldToFrozenScript = "/bin/python"

+Make sure the following variables are set in the script script_path = '' #for the logging library log_file_path = '' #Where you want the ascript to log to.
+For example /var/log/splunk_archive.log gnu_home_dir = '' #where the gpg directory is.
+For example /home/s3/.gnupg/ reciepient_email = '' #the email the gpg uses to encrypt the files